 You must remember that to be successful you need to have thorough knowledge of the subject, some practice and experience.
 The school level course in Home Science gives you only basic knowledge in the subject.
 In order to get ready for a job, you need to do specific advanced courses offered by a number of institutes.
 The National Institute of Open Schooling also offers a number of vocational courses in the area of Home Science.
-You can consult the counsellor at your PCP or visit the NIOS website for further information

-Iur ınerini formation.

 P INTEXT QUESTIONS 1.2

-1. e any four examples of home-based self-e fome Science. mplo yment opporti unities in the area
+1. Give any four examples of home-based self-employment opportunities in the area f Home Science.

 (i)

 (ii)

-. ,

 (iii)

 (iv)

-2. any one wage-employment opportunit ne Science y in th ne five specia llisation areas of
+2. any one wage-employment opportunit ne Science he five specia alisation areas of

-Specialisation Eı mployment Opportunity
+Specialisation E mployment Opportunity

 (i) Food and Nutrition

-(ii) Resource management and Designing
+(ii) ResourcemanagementandDesigning

 (iii) Clothing and Textiles

 (iv) Human Development

 (v) Communication and Extension

 3. ssify the following either as wage-emplo).
-Tick mark the option you choose. ymen t(WE) or as so elf-employment
+Tick mark the option you choose. ymen t(WE) or as s elf-employment

 WE SE

 i.
 Pre-school teacher

 ii.
 Owner of a home accessories showro om

 iii.
 Production unit staff

 iv.
 Consultancy service provider

 v.
 ResearchAssistants

 vi.
 Conducting hobby classes

 vii.
 Owner of a boutique

 viii.
 Guest House manager

 ix.
 School teacher

 X. Development Consultant